 Cons of Native App Development

 Native app technologies and tools cost dearly for the App Development Company hence, the clients.
-If the app has a vast target audience and using different mobile OS or devices, app development requires for more than one platform to cover all and it proves expensive at the end.
+If the app has a vast target audience and uses different mobile OS or devices, app development requires more than one platform to cover all and is expensive.

-Native app development requires the platform-specific skills on the coding and using the tools.
-Therefore, App Development Company or the business has to hire talents at high rates, invest on tools and infrastructure, and allocate skilled resources as per the scale of the project because native coding is a bit lengthy and time-consuming compared to easy web development technologies.
+Native app development requires platform-specific skills in coding and using the tools.
+Therefore, an App Development Company or business has to hire talents at high rates, invest in tools and infrastructure, and allocate skilled resources as per the scale of the project because native coding is a bit lengthy and time-consuming compared to easy web development technologies.

 Pros of Cross-platform App Development

-We know well that the hybrid app development cuts the costs considerably.
-Particularly, on designing, programming, time, hiring talents (web developers are a cheaper option), and on infrastructural facilities.
-It increases overall margin on mobile app development at the end and proves profitable compared to native mobile app development.
+We know well that hybrid app development cuts the costs considerably.
+Particularly on designing, programming, time, hiring talents (web developers are a cheaper option), and infrastructural facilities.
+It increases the overall margin on mobile app development and proves profitable compared to native mobile app development.

-Hybrid app developers have to learn only a few technologies and gain command over the selected development frameworks like PhoneGap, Titanium, Ionic, and so on.
-It also cuts the deployment cost and time on different marketplaces, updates, and upgrade because you roll out the app on all intended marketplaces simultaneously.
+Hybrid app developers have to learn only a few technologies and gain command over the selected development frameworks like PhoneGap, Titanium, Ionic, etc. It also cuts the deployment cost and time on different marketplaces, updates, and upgrade because you roll out the app on all intended marketplaces simultaneously.

-We know cross-platform apps are running on the mobile browsers using the capacities of browsers.
-It prohibits hybrid app code to access the operating system and hardware support directly and resulting in several performance glitches like freezing and lagging the app during some specific or intense operations.
+We know cross-platform apps are running on mobile browsers using the capacities of browsers.
+It prohibits hybrid app code to directly access the operating system and hardware support, resulting in several performance glitches like freezing and lagging the app during specific or intense operations.

 User Experience Issues:

-Due to inadequate OS and hardware access as well as performance glitches, the excellent user experiences on cross-platform app remains a nightmare.
+Due to the inadequate OS and hardware access and performance glitches, the excellent user experiences on cross-platform app remains a nightmare.
 For instance, touch gestures, accelerometer, GPS capability, microphone, and many native only features and functionality are not fully accessible for browser-based hybrid apps.

 Delays in Updates & Upgrade:

-Whenever mobile OS releases the new updates, native apps integrate those seamlessly.
-In the case of hybrid apps, developers have to rely on third party supports, and it takes time as well as money too.
+Whenever mobile OS releases new updates, native apps integrate those seamlessly.
+In the case of hybrid apps, developers have to rely on third-party support, and it takes time and money.